The Teachers' Choice for School Board

 The Choice of Teachers and Parents

 It seems common sense: teachers, parents and students should be a leading voice in guiding our school district.
-Yet, we only have one school board member with kids enrolled in our schools.
+Yet, we only have one school board member with kids enrolled in our own local public schools.
 I'm a parent with a child enrolled in district schools that will fight for the needs of our teachers and families.
 I'm so honored to be endorsed by parents throughout our communities and the United Teachers of Richmond, the organization representing all teachers in our schools.

 I'm a successful businesswoman with a 20+ year track record managing hundred million dollar budgets for major businesses.
 The District is in fiscal crisis.
 Experienced fiscal management is necessary to stabilize the District through these tough fiscal times.
 It's not just about budget cuts; we need creative leadership to drive revenue by increasing enrollment and securing additional funds from philanthropy, industry and more.